vmware-archive/lobot/README.md

     rails g lobot:install teamcity

 ## Setup
-You can use a generator to interactively generate the config/ci.yml that includes some reasonable defaults and explanations
+You can use a generator to interactively generate the config/ci.yml that includes some reasonable defaults and explanations.

     rails g lobot:config